 Safeguarding Governor – Mrs Karen Varma

-Please contact our safeguarding leads to discuss our Offer of Early Help to discuss the measures we put in place to support the children and their families.
+Please contact our safeguarding leads to discuss the early help we can give to support the children and their families.
 Examples of some of our Early Help Offer in school are detailed below.

 It may be helpful to parents to know that Headteachers are required to report any obvious or suspected cases of child abuse – which include non-accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.
 This procedure is intended to protect children at risk and school are encouraged to take the attitude that where there are grounds for suspicion it is better to be safe than sorry.